aws-samples/sample-appsync-dotnet-lambda-resolvers/README.md

 You can test the API using the AWS AppSync Console or any GraphQL client like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).

+You can test your API using popular API clients like Thunder Client or Postman:

+1. **Configure your request headers:**
+   - `x-api-key`: Your AppSync API key
+   - `Content-Type`: application/json

+2. **Set the endpoint URL** to your AppSync API URL

+3. **Write your GraphQL queries or mutations** in the request body

+4. **Send the request and examine the response**

 ### Example Queries

 #### List all Todo items